Mandu, Madhya Pradesh: History

 Hemu was in Bengal at the time and sensing an opportunity attacked Mughals.
 Soon Agra, Bihar, Eastern UP, Madhya Pradesh were all won and on 6 October 1556, he won Delhi, defeating Akbar's forces, and had his coronation at Purana Quila, the next day.
-Akbar defeated and killed Hemu in the second Battle of Panipat on 7 November 1556.
+Akbar come victorious and Hemu was killed in the second Battle of Panipat on 7 November 1556.
 In 1561, Akbar's army led by Adham Khan and Pir Muhammad Khan attacked Malwa and defeated Baz Bahadur in the battle of Sarangpur on 29 March 1561.
 One of the reasons for Adham Khan's attack seems to be his love for Rani Roopmati.
 Rani Roopmati poisoned herself to death on hearing the news of fall of Mandu.
 Baz Bahadur fled to Khandesh.
 Akbar, soon recalled Adham Khan and made over command to Pir Muhammad.
 Pir Muhammad attacked Khandesh and proceeded up to Burhanpur but he was defeated by a coalition of three powers: Miran Mubarak Shah II of Khandesh, Tufal Khan of Berar and Baz Bahadur.
 Pir Muhammad died while retreating.
 The confederate army pursued the Mughals and drove them out of Malwa.
 Baz Bahadur regained his kingdom for a short period.
 In 1562, Akbar sent another army led by Abdullah Khan, an Uzbeg which finally defeated Baz Bahadur.
 He fled to Chittor.
 Baz Bahadur remained a fugitive at a number of courts till he surrendered in November, 1570 to Akbar at Nagaur.
 He joined Akbar's service.

 After Akbar added Mandu to the Mughal empire, it kept a considerable degree of independence, until taken by the Marathas in 1732 by Peshwa Baji Rao I. The capital of Malwa was then shifted back to Dhar by Marathas under Maharaja Pawar, re-establishing Hindu rule.